swallowingspecialist/swallowingspecialist.github.io/README.md

 This is only a temporary place holder for a website on Swallowing and CTAR

-Note:Information herein does not substitude professional evaluation and diagnosis.
+Note: Information herein does not substitude professional evaluation and diagnosis.

 ![Image of speech therapist in action](http://speechtherapyworks.com.sg/images/STW3.jpg)